 The poetic language shows us how 'the authors' were personally touched by their experience with the Divine.

-Exceptionally, this retreat will not take place from 2021 to 2022 because in December we will move from Rumont and start a search for a new home for the school.
+Exceptionally, this retreat will not take place from 2023 to 2024, as in December 2021 we will be moving out of Rumont and starting a search for a new home for the school.

 Akanth Paath is an extremely deep meditative practice that is done in community.